 Elsewhere the county’s vegetation is relatively unmodified by modern agriculture, although extensive tracts in the northern half of the county have succumbed to intensive forestry, and open-cast mining operations have scarred some areas.
 The infamous coal-tips of the valleys are now largely revegetated, and have a distinctive flora that is of interest in its own right.

 Glamorgan Botany Group

 Glamorgan Botany Group began life in 2013 with five well-attended excursions in the east of the county, which in the recent past has not been so intensively botanised as the west.
-In 2016 we will continue this focus - see our excursion programme for details.
+In 2017 we will continue this focus - see our *NEW* excursion programme for details.

 Excursions generally involve chasing up historic sites, updating records for less common species, or simply visiting less-frequented areas to see what we can find.
 As well as generating species lists for the sites we visit (for input into national databases and Flora projects), we like to encourage the recording of additional details useful for continued monitoring, such as populations, precise locations and habitat notes.